-The Trust continued to make steady progress during the year to 31 March 2017.
-We made payments of £68,556 to twelve existing projects.
-We also committed £79,000 on charitable activities in support of 6 projects of which £12,500 was paid in the year reported.
-Our current project portfolio stood at twenty-two projects with a total cost of £1.02 million and a Trust approval of £360,556, giving a leverage of £2.83 for every project £1 we spend.
+The Trust continued to make steady progress during the year to 31 March 2018.
+We made payments of £80,357 to twelve existing projects.
+We also committed £102,583 on charitable activities in support of 4 projects of which £4,500 was paid in the year reported.
+A further two research projects were approved but not legally committed during the Financial Year.
+Our current project portfolio stood at twenty-five projects with a total cost of £1.51 million and a Trust approval of £413,083, giving a leverage of £3.65 for every project £1 we spend.

-In accordance with accounting practices the Trust is required to show the total financial support the Trustees are committing to a project when a contract is initially signed, rather than when any staged payments are made.
+Accounting practices require the Trust to show the total financial support the Trustees are committing to a project when a contract is initially signed, rather than when any staged payments are made.

-The Trust's investment portfolio made further progress and at 31 March 2017 was valued at £2,887,134, an increase of £339,363 for the year.
+The Trust's investment portfolio made further progress and at 31 March 2018 was valued at £2,785,861, a decrease of £101,273 for the year.
 We are very grateful to Brewin Dolphin for their professional management of the Trust's portfolio since June 2011 and to SFT Trustee Alan Black in particular, whose fund management expertise proved invaluable throughout the year.
-Whilst the capital value for the year increased - in the face of turbulent markets, I am pleased that we have managed to maintain our income target for the year despite these challenges.
+During the year we undertook a review of the performance of our fund managers and were pleased to agree to their ongoing management for at least a further three years.
+We also undertook a review of our risk category and increased our monthly drawdown requirements from Brewin Dolphin in recognition of likely increase in demand for our resources.